 Hendrik \he-nd-rik, hen-drik\ as a name for boys is of English, Danish and Old German derivation, and Hendrik means "home leader".
 Hendrik is a form of Hendrick (English, Danish, Old German): variant of Henry.
-Unusual as a given name for boys.

-Hendrik has 24 more different forms via Hendrick, Henry: Arrigo, Enrico, Enrikos, Enrique▲, Enzio, Hal▼, Hank▲, Harry▼, Heike, Heiko, Heiner, Heinrich, Heinrick, Heinrik, Heinz, Henerik, Henning, Henri, Henrik, Henrique, Henryk, Heriot, Herrior and Hinrich.
+Hendrik has 24 more different forms via Hendrick, Henry: Arrigo, Enrico, Enrikos, Enrique, Enzio, Hal▼, Hank, Harry▼, Heike, Heiko, Heiner, Heinrich, Heinrick, Heinrik, Heinz, Henerik, Henning, Henri, Henrik, Henrique, Henryk, Heriot, Herrior and Hinrich.

-Hendrik is a rare first name for men but a somewhat popular surname for both adults and children (#72044 out of 88799, Top 81%).
+Hendrik is a rare first name for men but a somewhat popular surname for both adults and children (#136783 out of 150436, Top 91%).
 (2000 U.S. Census)

-Displayed below is a comparison of the popularity of the boy name Hendrik and related names.
-Enrico, Enrique (#414 last year), Hal, Hank (#602), Harry (#714), Henri, Henrik (#863) and Henry (#33).
-Adoption of these boy names was at its most widespread during the years 1950-1959 and is now much less, with the forms Hal and Harry becoming less trendy.
+Displayed below is a comparison of the usage of the boy name Hendrik and related names.
+Enrico, Enrique (#414 last year), Hal, Hank (#602), Harry (#714), Henri, Henrik (#863) and Henry (#33) are the prominent variation forms of Hendrik (#unlisted).
+Adoption of these boy names was at its most widespread during the years 1950-1959 (usage of 0.4288%) and is now much less (usage 0.2968%, down 30.8%), with the forms Hal and Harry becoming less trendy.
 Enrique (#414) and Hank (#602) are two of the more contemporarily stylish birth names here, with Hank undergoing a rekindling in popularity.
-(2014 Birth Statistics)
+(Top 1000 Birth Names Statistics, 2014)